reside-ic/reside-ic.github.io/content/blog/gotchaR-bumps.md

 feature of R in a way.

-The first time I read from `data$thing`, it doesn't exist in the list, and R lexically auto-completes it into `data$thing_type` - hence the "Fruit".
+The first time I read from `data$thing`, it doesn't exist in the list, and R auto-completes it into `data$thing_type` - hence the "Fruit".
 It doesn't auto-complete on the assignment side though, so after the first loop iteration, `data$thing` exists, and things continue normally.